vasconeves/machine_learning/clustering_with_high-dimensional_data.md

 ### PCA

-PCA can produce an informative visualization where global structure and distances are preserved.
+PCA can produce an informative visualization **where global structure and distances are preserved**.
 Let's use the `sklearn-decomposition` package and import the PCA tool.
 Using this tool we'll transform our data onto its principal components.

 **Note: if we don't specify the number of PCAs by default the tool will compute the first 100 PCAs.
 This can be very slow if we have a lot of dimensions!
 In our case, it will compute the 100 PCAs in 0.2 seconds!**